A unique – and universal – story:

 He was famous for his tireless efforts to support the Ukrainian community, especially the Ukrainian National Federation and associated organizations.
 He helped found the Sudbury branch of the UNF, along with the Sudbury Ukrainian Credit Union and Food Co-op.
 He became perhaps the leading seller of advertisements for the national Ukrainian-Canadian newspaper, New Pathway and sold endless fund-raising lottery tickets.

 But he was also passionate about Canada, and believed in contributing to the country that gave him a home.
 He was well-known by all Sudbury-area politicians.
 The film includes a tribute that members of Sudbury Regional Council gave him prior to his leaving Sudbury.
 The Chamber of Commerce granted him an honourary membership for the huge number of new members he recruited when their numbers were dwindling.

-We hope you can join us at one of the screenings this fall.
+We hope you can join us at an upcoming screening.